mtlynch/spaceduck/_posts/2018-04-19-load-test-wrapup.md

 | [Real data](/load-test-2) | 640.6 SC | 2,243.8 SC | 28.5% |
 | [Best-case](/load-test-3) | 628.6 SC | 1,473.3 SC | 42.7% |

+Note that for these numbers, I'm using the raw numbers from the `renter` APIs [even though I think they're incorrect](#cost-estimates-are-wildly-inaccurate).
+The relevant metric is the percentage of total costs, which remains the same even if I scale all the numbers by a constant factor to reconcile Sia's accounting errors.

 ### Fees are variable, not fixed

 I thought that contract fees were independent of the value of the contract.

-With Bitcoin, a 1 BTC transaction costs the same in fees as a 10 BTC transaction.
-So I assumed that a 500 SC Sia renter allowance would cost the same in fees as a 5000 SC allowance.
-This is what both Sia-UI and the `/renter/prices` API claim: you pay the same flat fee regardless of allowance amount.
-This is not the case.
+Using Bitcoin, a 1 BTC transaction costs the same in fees as a 10 BTC transaction.
+I believed that Sia's contract fees would similarly be the same on a 500 SC Sia renter allowance as a 5000 SC allowance.
+Both Sia-UI and the `/renter/prices` API make that claim: you pay the same flat fee regardless of allowance amount.
+This is not true.

 Before I began official testing, I did an practice run of my test script [using a 500 SC wallet](https://redd.it/7y3lzg).
 When I began official testing with a 5000 SC wallet, I was surprised to see Sia spend almost four times the contract fees as my 500 SC test.

-As the test progresses, Sia's accounting becomes unreliable (described [above](#cost-accounting-is-unreliable)), but at the very beginning of the renter period when Sia forms its initial set of 50 contracts, its accounting is consistent.

-Comparing the 500 SC test to the 5000 SC test, there are clearly big differences, both in absolute fee costs and in fees as percentage of total spending.
+As the test progresses, Sia's accounting [becomes unreliable](#cost-accounting-is-unreliable)), but at contract formation time, Sia's accounting is consistent and credible.
+Comparing the 500 SC test to the 5000 SC test, there are clearly big differences, both in absolute fees and in fees as percentage of total spending.

 | Allowance | Contract fees<br>(contract creation time) | Total contract spending<br>(contract creation time) | Fees as % of contract costs |
 |-----------|-----|-------------|----------------------------|